Strait Macintosh User Group

 Personal computers of all types — Windows, Macintosh, laptops, desktops — are supposed to be “consumer friendly.”
 But when they start acting up, they sometimes seem more fiendishly unfriendly.

-On Saturday, June 10, Strait Macintosh User Group will hold a demonstration of basic troubleshooting techniques for Macintosh and Windows consumers, with an open question-and-answer period to discuss problems you may be having and how to pin down the cause.
+On Saturday, June 10, Strait Macintosh User Group held a demonstration of basic troubleshooting techniques for Macintosh and Windows consumers, with an open question-and-answer period to discuss problems and how to pin down the cause.

 If you’ve been using a computer for several years, upgrading can seem scary.
 Not only does a new computer, phone, or tablet cost money, but there is also the probable cost of upgrading software, and the time and trouble to move your stuff from your old computer to a new one.